Code of Ethics & Conduct

 by the NGB.

-Coaches have a duty to protect children from harm and abuse.
+Coaches must protect children from harm and abuse.

 Coaches should arrange adequate insurance to cover all aspects of